jossemarGT/resume/RESUME.md

 ### CTO.ai

-**Senior Lead Platform Engineer**
+**Senior Lead Engineer**
 *Jun.
 2022 - Currently*

-As an individual contributor, my responsibilities include designing, implementing, and maintaining components for our polyglot ecosystem that operates on top of Kubernetes and serverless platforms using various programming languages such as JavaScript, Go, Java, and Rust.
-Additionally, I keep track of our projects, lead cross-team communications, empower my colleagues, and strive to improve the platform's reliability.
+Initially, I joined the team as an engineering manager, where I had the opportunity to improve the engineering culture, enhance the delivery process, and address communication challenges within the engineering crew.
+Once the team was aligned to the company's needs, I transitioned to an individual contributor role, where my responsibilities included designing, implementing, and maintaining components for our polyglot ecosystem that operates on Kubernetes and serverless platforms while striving to enhance the platform’s reliability.

 ### 3Pillar Global / SUSE Rancher

 **DevOps Techlead**
 *Dec.
 2021 - May 2022*

-As a 3Pillar DevOps consultant, I had the privilege of working with the [SUSE Rancher](https://www.suse.com/products/suse-rancher/) team to automate their release and delivery procedures for [RKE2](https://docs.rke2.io/) and [K3S](https://k3s.io/) Kubernetes distributions.
-Accomplishing this required an extensive understanding of Kubernetes, its fundamental components, and how organizations manage their value stream by creating and maintaining Open Source Software.
+As a 3Pillar DevOps consultant, I had the privilege of collaborating with the [SUSE Rancher](https://www.suse.com/products/suse-rancher/) team to automate their release and delivery procedures for [RKE2](https://docs.rke2.io/) and [K3S](https://k3s.io/) Kubernetes distributions.
+Accomplishing this required an extensive understanding of Kubernetes, the existing team's delivery practices, and how organizations manage their value stream by creating and maintaining Open Source Software.

 ### PayPal

 **Infrastructure Engineering Manager - MTS2**
 *Sep.
 2020 - Nov.
 2021*

-We, the Build and Orchestration team, drove Xoom’s CI/CD platforms, practices, and processes to converge with PayPal.
-The tasks that I held in the highest regard were the ones that enabled my team to constantly learn, grow, improve, and achieve their goals.
+While leading the Build and Orchestration team, we worked to align Xoom’s CI/CD platforms, practices, and processes with those of PayPal.
+My main focus was to support my team in their continuous learning, growth, and delivery, which enabled us to keep our internal platforms fully operational for over 200 engineers while transitioning into new ways of working.

 ### Xoom, a Paypal Service